 A remote-controlled fan is also ideal, as you can adjust the speed of the fan as the intensity of your workout increases.

 Otherwise, if you’ve got a window nearby then open it, and remember, you won’t require anywhere near as many layers as you normally would on your bike.
-Some clothing brands have even introduced indoor-specific training kit.
+Again, some clothing brands have even introduced indoor-specific training kit.

 Space is at a premium for most riders putting together an indoor training or Zwift setup, but finding a location free from interruptions will help keep you focused on the job in hand.

 A location away from distractions like family or pets is ideal – you don’t want to be interrupted near the end of a lung-burning five-minute VO2 max interval.

-Even the keenest riders who just love being on their bike can end up pretty damn bored when it comes to riding indoors.
+Even the keenest riders who just love being on their bike can end up pretty bored when it comes to riding indoors.

 Music apps such as Spotify and Apple Music have high-tempo playlists dedicated specifically to training, while those with a decent internet connection might decide to get buried in a television series or film.

-Bluetooth headphones are essential if your pain cave is in the house and you don’t want to make enemies.
-Wireless headphones will also allow you to move freely on the bike without getting tangled in a cable.
+Bluetooth headphones are essential if your training space is in the house and you don’t want to make enemies.
+Wireless headphones will also enable you to move freely on the bike without getting tangled in a cable.

 Zwift’s virtual training experience pitches you against other riders in an environment that’s both rewarding and addictive.